FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 For test report purposes, multi-interface aggregate load MAY be reported, this is understood as the same quantity expressed using different units.
-From the report it MUST be clear whether a particular trial load value is per one interface, or an aggregate over all interfaces.
+From the report it MUST be clear whether a particular Trial Load value is per one interface, or an aggregate over all interfaces.

-Similarly to trial duration, some Measurers may limit the possible values of trial load.
-Contrary to trial duration, the test report is NOT REQUIRED to document such behavior.
+Similarly to Trial Duration, some Measurers may limit the possible values of trial load.
+Contrary to trial duration, the test report is NOT REQUIRED to document such behavior, as in practice the load differences are negligible (and frequently undocumented).

 {::comment}
     [Can of worms.
 Be aware, but probably do not let spill into draft.]